yasindevops/Project101-flask01-02/README.md

 - Create a dynamic url which takes id number dynamically and return with a massage which show id of page.

-- run the application in debug mode
+- run the application in debug mode.

-- Connect the Hello World application from the web browser with `localhost:5000` or `127.0.0.1:5000`
+- Connect the Hello World application from the web browser with `localhost:5000` or `127.0.0.1:5000`.

-- to reach application from anywhere on port 80, change debug mode
+- to reach application from anywhere on port 80, change debug mode.

 - Save the complete code as `hello-world-app.py` file under `hands-on/flask-01-02-hello-world-app-Jinja-Template/flask-01-hello-world-app` folder.

-- Add and commit all changes on local repo
+- Add and commit all changes on local repo.

-- Push `hello-world-app.py` to your remote repo
+- Push `hello-world-app.py` to your remote repo.

 ## Part 3 - Write a Simple Hello World Web Application with Jinja template on GitHub Repo

-- Create folder named `flask-02-Jinja_Template` within your repo under `python/hands-on` and go under it
+- Create folder named `flask-02-Jinja_Template` within your repo under `python/hands-on` and go under it.

-- Create python file named `jinja.py`
+- Create python file named `jinja.py`.

 - Import Flask and render_template modules.